Are Futons Bad For Your Back?

 Why Some Believe Futons Are Bad for Your Back

-Many people believe that futons are bad for your back, but is this really true?
-Futons can actually be a great option if you choose the right one and use it properly.
+Many people believe that futons are bad for your back, but is this true?
+Futons can be a great option if you choose the right one and use it properly.

 Here are some key factors to consider: